epam/NGB/docs/md/user-guide/target-identification.md

 By default, table is sorted by the _Overall score_ column.
 Table supports sorting by any column.
 Click the column header to sort by this column.
 To invert the sorting order, click the header again.

-Table supports filtering by columns _Target_ and _Target name_.
+Table supports filtering by columns _Target_, _Target name_ and _Homologues_.
 To filter displayed targets - specify the desired value(s) to the filter field(s) under headers row.

-To export table content in CSV format - click the corresponding **Export** button above the table.
+To export table content in CSV format - click the corresponding [**Export**](#export-section) button above the table.
 Export to the local workstation will be started automatically.